Professor Shantini Paranjothy

 I lead the research theme on vulnerable babies in the Wales Electronic Cohort for Children (WECC), the first complete population e-cohort in the UK of 800,000 children, aimed at investigating the widest possible range of social and environmental determinants of child health and social outcomes by exploiting the potential of routinely collected datasets.

 I am a contributor to the Cochrane Collaboration Pregnancy and Childbirth Group, and have authored three reviews relevant to the management and care of women during pregnancy and labour.
-I am also an Honorary Consultant in Public Health at Public Health Wales NHS Trust.
+I am also a Non-Executive Director at Public Health Wales NHS Trust.

 - MB ChB Medicine, University of Wales College of Medicine, Cardiff, 1995